-This Virginia Medicaid waiver is intended to help aging Virginia residents who have been diagnosed with Alzheimer's disease or related memory disorders such as vascular or frontotemporal dementia (FTD), Lewy Body, or stroke.
-The waiver provides care and supports to help individuals in assisted living communities only.
-In addition to personal care, this waiver covers meals, transportation assistance, housekeeping services, and therapeutic activities offered by the participant chosen assisted living residence.
+This Virginia Medicaid waiver, Alzheimer’s Assisted Living (AAL), is intended to help aging Virginia residents who have been diagnosed with Alzheimer's disease or other related memory disorders, such as vascular or frontotemporal dementia (FTD), Lewy Body, or stroke.
+This waiver provides care and supports to help individuals in assisted living communities only.
+In addition to supervision and personal care, this waiver covers meals, transportation assistance, housekeeping services, and therapeutic activities offered by the participant-chosen assisted living residence.

-Begun in 2013, this pilot program will expire at the end of 2018, if not renewed by the state.
+Begun in 2013, this pilot program will expire the end of June 2018 and will not be renewed.
 This waiver is not available to persons who reside in homes or in skilled nursing residences.
-There are several other state assistance programs that do so help seniors to with aging in place or in other care settings.
+There are several other state assistance programs that do help seniors to age in place or in other care settings.
 More information is available in our overview of all Virginia elder care benefits.

 In addition to being a resident of Virginia, there are four eligibility criteria for candidates:

 1) Age - applicants must be at least 65 years of age or be disabled and at least 18 years old.
 Please bear in mind, regardless of age, all applicants must have a diagnoses of Alzheimer’s Disease or another related dementia.

 2) Residential - applicants must live in or be willing to move into an assisted living residence that has been approved by the Virginia Department of Social Services.

 3) Health - applicants must be diagnosed with Alzheimer's or one of the other previously mentioned types of dementia and be at the level of impairment where they cannot recognize a physical risk or make decisions to provide for their own safety.